 Keep in mind that travel rewards cards aren’t worth it if you can’t pay your bill on time or when you carry a balance.
 If you have trouble paying down your balance every month, need to make a major purchase and don’t have the funds, or don’t have a line of credit, you should consider getting one of the many low-interest credit cards that are available.

 These cards often have interest rates of less than 13%.
-Some of the cards with the lowest rates are the TD Emerald Flex Rate Visa Card, which is as low as 8.45% (depending on your credit history), while the MBNA True Line Gold Mastercard has a rate of 8.99%.
+The MBNA True Line Gold Mastercard, for instance, has a rate of 8.99%.

 The bottom line